award

 What is Premises Liability?

 Premises liability is a type of personal injury law that concerns injuries that occur on other people’s property.
 This could occur on both private and public property.
-Examples of premises liability claims could include slip-and-fall claims. premises liability is a much broader approach and end could include different types of accidents that occur on another person’s land.
+Examples of premises liability claims could include slip-and-fall claims.
+Premises liability is a much broader approach and could include different types of accidents that occur on another person’s land.

 Examples of Premises Liability

 • Slip and falls.
-Missing “wet floor” signs in retail stores or hazardous walking conditions on sidewalks are common examples of dangerous property conditions which are often the result of a lack of proper maintenance.
+Missing “wet floor” signs in retail stores or hazardous walking conditions on sidewalks are common examples of dangerous property conditions that are often the result of a lack of proper maintenance.

-• Trampoline injuries.
-Even with proper safety measures in place, someone may be able to sue the trampoline owner if they are injured while using the device on another’s property.
+• Trampoline injuriesEven with proper safety measures in place, someone may be able to sue the trampoline owner if they are injured while using the device on another’s property.

 • Dog bites.
 When a dog attack occurs on someone’s property, the property owner and/or dog owner may be liable for the damages caused by the animal’s behavior.
 Dog bite victims who were unlawfully trespassing, attacked by a police dog, or who were partially at fault cannot hold someone else liable for their dog bite injury in California.